eegsynth/eegsynth/module/volcabass/README.md

 Volca Bass module
 =================

-The goal of this module is to read control values from the REDIS buffer and writes a MIDI commands to the Volca Bass.
+The purpose of this module is to write control values as MIDI commands to the Korg Volca Bass.

 ** Requirements **